tarantool/doc/doc/reference/reference_sql/sql.rst

 ``/`` division (arithmetic)
 Divide second number into first number according to standard arithmetic rules.
 Division by zero is not legal.
-Division of integers always results in rounding down, use :ref:`CAST <sql_function_cast>` to NUMBER to get non-integer results.
+Division of integers always results in rounding down, use :ref:`CAST <sql_function_cast>` to DOUBLE to get non-integer results.
 Example: ``5 / 2``, result = 2.